 We can go with a rough estimate thereof somewhere around $5000 per month.
 In all, the client was spending around $7000 – $8000 a year in maintaining the data, and that too by running the risk.

 The client needed a highly secure solution with the capacity to handle permissions and security systems.
 In the age of cloud computing, it appeared that using SharePoint Online as a file server was the best option.
-The client also requested a customized SharePoint migration service in which only necessary files and directories were transferred to SharePoint with the appropriate permission levels and user access.
+The client also requested a customized SharePoint managed services in which only necessary files and directories were transferred to SharePoint with the appropriate permission levels and user access.
 Additionally, the client desired a unified user interface, ease of navigation, and customized document management.

 With this one-of-a-kind necessity, our SharePoint migration consultants were tasked with selecting the appropriate SharePoint file server migration software and configuring them, without which a stable and efficient migration would be impossible.